We accept PayPal, Visa & Mastercard

 four Broadway productions running simultaneously.
 His plays have been

-produced in dozens of languages, and have been blockbuster hits from
+produced in dozens of languages, and in 1983 became the only living

 exposing something real in the American spirit.